clunion/shardoverse/README.md

     E:\Temp\msys_cyglockfile

-### Just for fun, we'll not really need this
+### Just for fun, we'll not really need this:
     pacman -S mingw-w64-x86_64-vulkan-devel

-### Installing the SDL2-Library:
+### Installing the main SDL2-Library:

     pacman -S mingw-w64-x86_64-SDL2

-#### Then at least install the following:
+#### Then at least install the following additional SDL2-Libraries:
     pacman -S mingw-w64-x86_64-SDL2_image
     pacman -S mingw-w64-x86_64-SDL2_ttf
     pacman -S mingw-w64-x86_64-SDL2_mixer
     pacman -S mingw-w64-x86_64-SDL2_gfx

-#### The SDL2-Libraries will be found via the Environment Variable LIBRARY_PATH!
+#### Tell Rust where to find the SDL2-Libraries!
+In the MSys2 environment on MS-Windows, Rust (or, more precisely, cargo) looks in the path stored in the shell variable named LIBRARY_PATH.
-This Variable has to be set in one of the MSys2-SHELL startup scripts (.bash_profile or the like) to the correct path, which may be:
+This Variable has to be set in one of the MSys2-Shell startup scripts (.bash_profile or the like) to the correct path containing the SDL2-Libs.
+The path might be /mingw64/lib, then set the variable this way:

     export LIBRARY_PATH=/mingw64/lib

+On Linux systems, the same mechanism happens, but the Shell variable is called *LD_LIBRARY_PATH* and the correct path may look like /usr/local/lib/.
+Then it also has to be set in the start up scripts, in this case like this:

+    export LD_LIBRARY_PATH=/usr/local/lib/:$LD_LIBRARY_PATH

 ### Generate the manpages for the installed Msys2-Tools